Anomaly-free twistorial higher-spin theories: Parent twistor BV actions

 The helicity constraint and the spin constraint read

 Here, besides $\Spec=\Z$, we can also have $\Spec=|h|\geq 2$ or $\Spec=2\Z$.
 Each case leads to a different conclusion when we quantize the corresponding theories at one loop.

-The reader may notice that the Hamiltonian vector flow $\{\sA_2,-\}$, which can be viewed as a vector-valued $(0,1)$-form aka. a Beltrami differential, has deformed $\PT$ to $\PTc$ -- the curved or deformed twistor space \cite{Penrose:1976js}.
+Note that the Hamiltonian vector flow $\{\sA_2,-\}$, which can be viewed as a vector-valued $(0,1)$-form aka. a Beltrami differential, will deform $\PT$ to $\PTc$ -- the curved or deformed twistor space \cite{Penrose:1976js}.
 In this case, the incidence relations are harder to solve, as the covariantly constant condition:

 is a non-linear pde, which may look deceptively simple.
 For this reason, in the remaining of this work, we will stay on twistor space and leave the reduction to spacetime for a future work.\\ $\bullet$ \underline{$S^{\star}_{hCS_3}$ on the base.} Writing the $\star$-product as $\sum_k\frac{1}{k!}\Pi^k$ and restricting ourselves to the trivial monodromy sector on $S^7$, we obtain the following actions on $\PTc$